 A completed form must be received by the Board of Elections no later than 10 days prior to an election in order to be eligible to vote.

 You must be a resident of Putnam County at least 30 days before an election.

 The right to vote is one of our nation’s oldest and most important entitlements, and with this right comes responsibility.
 Free and open elections are the basis on which this country was formed and you can make a difference by becoming a poll worker to help protect those freedoms.

-Because of COVID-19, New York is experiencing a critical shortage of poll workers.
-Historically, 55 percent of all New York’s poll workers are over the age of 60, making them especially vulnerable to the pandemic.
-This has resulted in a significant need for poll workers who are willing and able to assist with the administration of in-person voting during the November 3rd general election.
+New York is experiencing a critical shortage of poll workers.
+This has resulted in a significant need for poll workers who are willing and able to assist with the administration of in-person voting.

 Are a New York State registered voter.
 You will be assigned within the county where you live.

-Yes, Poll Workers get paid for training and each day they work.
+Yes, Election Workers get paid for training and each day they work.